-We finally stumbled into World 4, and I had a sinking feeling in my gut when, despite our apparent advantages, we ended up in the same shit-hole I remembered from my childhood days.
+We finally stumbled into World 4, and I had a sinking feeling in my gut when, despite our apparent advantages, we ended up in the same shit-hole I remembered from my initial playthroughs all those years ago.
 World 4 is a post-apocalyptic world dominated by Su-Zaku, the Vermillion Bird of the South, who attacks you as a random encounter that’s mostly invulnerable.
 You’re supposed to run away, but for whatever reason, the game didn’t let us to run away, and we lost two party members in the fight and and then another one (Rei, which forced us to use a Revive potion) as we limped to the nearest subway station.

 (It’s actually is possible to kill him Su-Zaku at this point in the game with the right attacks, and I worked that out myself in the past, but there are no rewards and he just comes back to life.
 It’s actually really impressive that I did pull that off considering my useless party, really, because the “invincible” Su-Zaku actually has as much HP as the final boss, and with higher Defence, but I was using a cheap tactic at the time).